sajadali01/LUDO-Game/README.md

 **We are designing the simple LUDO Game, there will be either two or four players who will play the game at once and there will be four pieces(Goti).
 Each player will be generated a random number and he will be moving his piece according to number.
 If A Person gets a (six 6) as random generated number he will be allowed to move his piece(Goti), else he will wait for six to come.
 When one piece of any player will move all the four sections of four players, he will have to move six additional steps to clear one piece.
 If player1 has a piece on a particular place and player2's piece came on same place then player2 will beat player1's piece and player1 again will have to have six(6) to move that beaten piece.**

 ## ***Data Structures Utilization***
-**While developing a LUDO game, we should have focus on game board which is actually a grid, the grid where the players' pieces move and interact.
-The Data Structures Will Be Used Mostly An 2D-Array or a singly/doubly cricular linked lists(will be used according to situation).
+**While developing a LUDO game, we should have focus on game board which is actually a grid(vector2f), the grid where the players' pieces move and interact.
+The Data Structures Will Be Used Mostly An 2D-Array.
 Arrays and lists which allow us to store information about position of players and pieces.
-Each cell in the grid can be an element in the array or list(Or we may use some other approach).**
+Each cell in the grid can be an element in the array(vector2f).**

 ## ***Objectives***
 **Digital Transformation: